 Wrong are the practices people use when they go online without having any security.
 So, do remember, it’s not you, it’s the way you use the internet!

-The only way you can be sure of your online privacy and security of your data is by smartening up, getting educated about various tools that help you become safe and secure on the internet.
+The only way you can be sure of your online privacy and security of your data is by smartening up, getting educated about various tools that help you become safe and secure on the internet via a real life cybercrime story or news.
 Never provide your information to an unreliable, unknown and unverified website or individual, don’t take internet security lightly.
 After all, you wouldn’t want to land up in the same place as Jenny, do you?

 Have something to add to this story?
 Share it in the comments.